marcelopajr/pizza-shop/README.md

 - If you are also running the pizza-shop-api (more details bellow):
 $ npm run dev

-- Use this email to login: marcelopereiradev@gmail.com and check your terminal running the pizza-shop-api
+- Use this email to login: marcelopereiradev@gmail.com and check your pizza-shop-api terminal
 ```

 ⚠️ If you want to run the application with more realistic data, clone this repository [pizza-shop-api](https://github.com/marcelopajr/pizza-shop-api) and follow the steps to run the API.<br/>